vsatyakavya/ThoughtBubble/README.md

 # ThoughtBubble

 # Application Does:
 * This is a full-stack Journal application developed using the MERN tech stack.
-User can save ativities and pictures in to there own account from local computer.
+User can save ativities and pictures in to there own account.

 # Technologies used:
 * MERN(MongoDB, Express js, React, Node js)